 Trocaire College will make reasonable accommodations in compliance with Section 504 of the Rehabilitation Act of 1973, Section 508 of the Rehabilitation Act, and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008 to provide academically qualified individuals with a permanent or temporary disability, mental health impairment, or chronic medical condition access to the College's services, programs, and activities.
-Students must be able to meet academic requirements of the college as well as technical standards of the programs they may be entering with or without reasonable accommodations.
+Students must be able to meet the academic requirements of the college as well as technical standards of the programs they may be entering with or without reasonable accommodation(s).

-Accessibility Services is located in room 111, which is on the 1st floor in the Wellness Center on the Main Campus, located at 360 Choate Ave.
-In addition to securing reasonable accommodations, Accessibility Services is available as a support to students, faculty, and staff; all are encouraged to contact the office throughout the semester for questions, concerns, and additional support.
+Accessibility Services is in room 135, which is on the 1st floor in the Wellness Center of the Main Campus, located at 360 Choate Ave.

-If you are interested in learning more about Accessibility Services, please contact Dawn Colton at 716.827.4343 or by email at coltond@trocaire.edu
+If you are interested in learning more about Accessibility Services, please email WellnessCenter@trocaire.edu or call 716.827.2480.

-Best regards,
+Kind regards,